-“Merited Attack – While the attack itself may not be merited, the issue that catalyzed it does have merit in this type of negative feedback.
-Essentially, you or your company did something wrong, and someone is angry.”
+While the attack itself may not be merited, the issue that catalyzed it does have merit in this type of negative feedback.
+Essentially, you or your company did something wrong, and someone is angry.

 In this case, the user has a legitimate complaint, but they have chosen to express it a bit more aggressively.
-Naturally you might feel reluctant to be as friendly and helpful towards them as you would be to somebody that approached you in a more calm way, but in this situation it’s best to “kill them with kindness”.
+Naturally, you might feel reluctant to be as friendly and helpful towards them as you would be to somebody who approached you in a calm way, but in this situation, it’s best to “kill them with kindness”.

-“Trolling/Spam – The difference between trolling and a merited attack are that trolls have no valid reason for being angry at you.
-Also in this category are spammers, who will use a negative comment about your product or service (whether true or not) to promote a competing service.”
+The difference between trolling and a merited attack is that trolls have no valid reason for being angry at you.
+Also in this category are spammers, who will use a negative comment about your product or service (whether true or not) to promote a competing service.

 The lesson here is that negative comments on social media are inevitable.
 But if they are handled the right way, they don’t have to hinder your brand’s success on these platforms.